neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 1. Open a new browser tab and navigate to the Power Platform admin center `https://aka.ms/ppac`

-2. Log in with your Microsoft 365 credentials if prompted again.
+2. Log in with your Microsoft 365 credentials, if prompted again.

 3. Skip the tour by closing the prompt, or select **Get Started** to begin the tour and select **Next** through each prompt.
 At the end, select **Done** to finish the tour.